agraef/midizap/README.md

 CC2[2]{0}  CC0  CC1'
 ~~~

-You may want to run this example with debugging enabled to see what exactly is going on there.

-The "naming" of macros is another issue worth discussing here.
 In principle, any message which can occur on the left-hand side of a mod translation (i.e., everything but `PC`) can also be used as a macro.
 Unfortunately, in general you can't be sure which messages might show up in *real* MIDI input.
 For instance, in the example above the macro translations for `CC2` to `CC6` might also be triggered by real MIDI input instead of macro calls.
 While this may be useful at times, e.g., for testing purposes, it is most likely going to confuse unsuspecting end users.
 As a remedy, midizap also provides a special kind of *macro event*, denoted `M0` to `M127`.
 These "synthetic" messages work exactly like `CC` messages, but they are guaranteed to never occur as real input, and they can *only* be used in macro calls and on the left-hand side of mod translations.
 We can rewrite the previous example using macro events as follows:

 ~~~
 CC7[64]{0} $M6 CC6'